cloudnative-pg/cloudnative-pg/docs/src/backup_recovery.md

 MinIO Gateway as an endpoint, using previously created credentials and service.

 MinIO secrets will be used by both the PostgreSQL cluster and the MinIO instance.
-Therefore you must create them in the same namespace:
+Therefore, you must create them in the same namespace:

 ```sh
 kubectl create secret generic minio-creds \